 ContentThe QQR is focused on potential quality indicators and they are sequenced in order of the patients stay during the critical care unit.
 The quality indicators are summarised in a dashboard at the beginning of the report.

-The quality indicators are presented in funnel plots along with a trend graph and a quarterly results table showing the unit’s result for each quarter.
+The quality indicators are then presented individually.
+Here the unit's value is displayed with predicted ranges, based on the expected value, and compared with similar units, along with a trend graph and a quarterly results table showing the unit’s result for each quarter.

 The quality indicators in the QQR are: